hbctraining/main/training_development.md

 **Where do we put the data and the code?**

 * Large datasets can be placed on O2 in `/n/groups/hbctraining`.
 You will want to create a folder for the workshop and setup a basic organization that is easy to navigate.
 Let management know if you need access to the group folder or the space has reached it's quota for storage.
 * If we have toy datasets (i.e for Intro to Shell) we should host them on Dropbox and/or GitHub.
 If on DropBox, it can be put in `Teaching/Courses/workshop_data`.
 If in the GitHub repo, place it in a `data` folder.
 Ideally it is good to have everything on GitHub, but sometimes there are file size issues with GitHub.
 First try for GitHub if we can, but if file size constricts us, then Dropbox.

-We also want to avoid to much unnecessary complexity to the data.
-What is the minimum number of samples we can trim the data down to and still be within best practices?
-Perhaps the experiment had multiple conditions, can we narrow the dataset to just case and control conditions?
-We don't want the complexity of the dataset to take away from the learning.

-When trying to identify a dataset, it is recommended to work closely with Platforms as you can have them help you test run different datasets through Nextflow pipelines more easily.
+* In the GitHub repo, create a folder called 'scripts'.
+Here, you can place all code used in the workshop.
+Ideally, you would like a script for each lesson, but it can also be consolidated if there is not much code per lesson.

+### 2. Setting a repo and proposed schedule
+Create a private repo in the [HBC GitHub account](https://github.com/hbctraining).
+Give it a meaningful workshop name and add description.
+Click the box to intialize the repo with a README file.

+### 3. Timeline and Milestones
-When we work as a team on materials development, we need to:

-1. Explicitly lay out an overarching timeline for the project at the beginning with ample cushion time built-in
+When we work as a team on materials development, we need to explicitly lay out an overarching timeline for the project at the beginning with ample cushion time built-in. **Work backwards from the proposed date of workshop.** If there is not enough time, consider moving the workshop date.

-2. Create sub-timelines for each week or two weeks of development
-3. Create time budgets for certain tasks so that everyone has clear expectations on the expected timeframe is and there can be a discussion if more time is needed and why
+**How many weeks is reasonable?** Discussion point.

+Once the timeline is established:

+1. Assign tasks for each week and estimate the hours required to accomplish each task, so it is clear to everyone working on the development project.
+Set reasonable expectations such that the tasks can be feasibly completed within the timeframe.
+2. Set up 30 minute standing meetings for each week.
+It is not mandatory to meet every week, but there should be a slot available in case there are things to be discussed.
+3. Create milestones for a general completion of certain things.
+For example, by X date we would expect the first draft of Day 1 lessons to be complete.
+Account for extra time attributed to unexpected issues and troubleshooting.
-4. Assess and give feedback on the progress made since the last meeting
+4. At each weekly meeting assess and give feedback on the progress made since the last meeting.
 5. **Try to avoid spending more than ~5 hours on development without getting at least some feedback on it.** It can be very easy to spend too much time and go too far down a rabbit hole and bill too much time for development.